yurug/coqepit/README.md

 ```

 - In that folder, create a file named `README.md` describing a proof
-  you know well and that you want to mechanize within Coq and add
+  you know well and that you want to mechanize within Coq.
+Add
   it to your repository.

 ```